barryclark/jekyll-now/_posts/2017-03-24-sequence-labeling-on-a-structured-data.md

 the control information in the form of token features.

 #### XML tags may interfere with tokenization
-One assumption silently embedded in the token/feature sketch above is that we can unambiguously assign XML tag to a token.
-This is not trivial requirement.
+One assumption silently embedded in the token/feature sketch above is that we can unambiguously assign XML tag content to a token.
+This is not a trivial requirement.
 Consider this XML fragment:
 ```
 and they lived <i>happily ev</i>er after
 ```